MAIVAN-ai/OrthoSkills/OrthoSkills-v0.1.1_cl/Ortho-Skills/README.md

-# Ortho-Skills
+# OrthoSkills

 **Open-source orthopaedic clinical reasoning skills for AI agents.**

-Ortho-Skills is a public, community-driven library of [Anthropic-style "skills"](https://www.anthropic.com/news/skills) covering the orthopaedic surgical workflow — from diagnosis and fracture classification (AO/OTA 2018) through treatment mapping, implant selection, outcome measurement, and aftercare.
+OrthoSkills is a public, community-driven library of [Anthropic-style "skills"](https://www.anthropic.com/news/skills) covering the orthopaedic surgical workflow — from diagnosis and fracture classification (AO/OTA 2018) through treatment mapping, implant selection, outcome measurement, and aftercare.

 Each skill is a self-contained Markdown file with YAML frontmatter that tells an AI assistant (Claude, ChatGPT, Gemini, or any MCP-compatible agent) *when* to use the skill and *how* to reason through that step of the orthopaedic workflow.